 Richard Pease (emeritus)

 Richard Pease is a consultant based in Geneva, where for over thirty years he was a partner in the Swiss law firm of Lenz & Staehelin.
 He continues to provide tax and estate planning advice to international families.
 He is a member of the International Academy of Estate and Trust Law and is a Vice-President of STEP Worldwide, having served as Chairman of STEP in 2006-2007.
-He is a founding member of the ITPA.
+He is a founding member of Itpa.